 Expert Tips

-• Ensure the ingredients are at room temperature before starting – especially the eggs.
+- Use room temperature ingredients.
+Ensure the ingredients are at room temperature before starting, especially the eggs.
 Cold ingredients make it more challenging to achieve a proper emulsion.
-I recommend removing them from the fridge 30 minutes before you make it.
+I recommend taking them out of the fridge 30 minutes before you make it.

-• Refrigerate chimichurri aioli for at least 30 minutes before serving for the best results.
+- Let it rest.
+Chimichurri develops its flavor over a few hours.
+Refrigerate the chimichurri aioli for at least 30 minutes before serving for the best results.

 Tips for Emulsification